AuraTown/MidiMama/README.md

-# ShowMidi-web
+# MIDI Mama (web)

-ShowMidi is a Vue 3 component that brings comprehensive MIDI monitoring capabilities to web applications.
+MIDI Mama is a web (Vue 3) component that brings comprehensive MIDI monitoring capabilities to web applications.
 This project is inspired by [ShowMIDI](https://github.com/gbevin/ShowMIDI), an excellent MIDI visualization tool.
 Our goal is to provide similar functionality in a web context with additional debugging features.

-## From Native to Web: The ShowMidi Journey
+## From Native to Web: The MIDI Mama Journey

-While ShowMIDI excels at providing detailed MIDI analysis in a native application context, we've adapted these capabilities for modern web development workflows.
-ShowMidi creates a bridge between traditional MIDI monitoring and contemporary web development by:
+While MIDI Mama excels at providing detailed MIDI analysis in a native application context, we've adapted these capabilities for modern web development workflows.
+MIDI Mama creates a bridge between traditional MIDI monitoring and contemporary web development by:

 - Integrating seamlessly with Vue applications while maintaining comprehensive MIDI analysis capabilities
 - Leveraging the Web MIDI API for real-time monitoring directly in the browser
 - Providing a component-based architecture that simplifies MIDI monitoring integration
 - Extending the concept with web-specific features like JSON-based message inspection

-## Why ShowMidi?
+## Why MIDI Mama?

 Web MIDI applications can be challenging to debug because MIDI messages are typically invisible to developers.
-ShowMidi addresses this by providing:
+MIDI Mama addresses this by providing:

 - Real-time visualization of all MIDI traffic in your application
 - Clear, human-readable interpretation of MIDI messages